GEMScienceTools/CatalogueTool-Lite/README.md

 ### 1.4 - Catalogue Manipulation
 #### 1.4.1 - Event Selection
-Probably, the most important and widely used method is *Filter*, which allows removing events from a catalogue according to specific rules.
+Probably, the most important and widely used method is *Filter*, which allows removing events from a catalogue according to user-defined rules.
 The method operates on a specific key, and filters the events according to value matching.
-By default, an equality check is performed, for example:
+By default, an equality check is performed:
 ~~~python
 # Keep only events with one or more ISC Location solutions
 Db.Filter('LocCode', 'ISC')
 # Multiple values can also be provided
 Db.Filter('LocCode', ['ISC','GCMT','NEIC'])
 ~~~
-Inequality checks are also allowed, by specifying the argument *Opr*:
+However, inequality checks are also allowed, by specifying the argument *Opr*:
 ~~~python
 # Select magnitude equal or higher than 5
 Db.Filter('MagSize', 5, Opr='>=')
 # Remove unknown depth solutions
 Db.Filter('Depth', None, Opr='!=')
 ~~~
-Combination of the arguments *All* and *Best* can be used to perform conditional selection. *All* is used to select items which contain all values in the list (equivalent to booleand *and*).
-This is often the case when we want to compare all earthquake events with multiple solutions from different agencies. *Best*, on the contrary, selects items with any occurence of the first element of the list.
-If not present, it searches for a match with the second element and so on (equivalent to boolean *or*):
+Optional boolean arguments *All* and *Best* can be used to perform conditional selection. *All* is used to select items which contain all values in the match list (equivalent to boolean *and*).
+This is often the case when we want to compare all earthquake events with multiple solutions from different agencies. *Best*, on the contrary, selects items according the occurence of just the first matching element (equivalent to boolean *or*).
 ~~~python
 Db.Filter('LocCode', ['ISC','GCMT'], All=True)
 Db.Filter('LocCode', ['ISC','GCMT'], Best=True)
 ~~~
-By default, the method remove items from the database of the object permanently.
-To avoid this, an hard-copy of the object can be created in output by using the argument *Owrite*:
+By default, the method remove non-matching items from the database object permanently.
+To avoid this behaviour, an hard-copy of the object can be instead created in output by setting the boolean argument *Owrite* to `False`:
 ~~~python
 DbNew = Db.Filter('LocCode', ['ISC','GCMT'], Owrite=True)
 ~~~